3 Steps to Reduce Bias in Your Remote Hiring Process

 “Resume screening processes that show gender, ethnicities can affect how companies respond.
 I’d suggest removing everything other than what’s relevant to the job is a good practice,” explains diversity and inclusion expert Dr. Joe Gerstandt.

-Step 3: Prepare candidates for what they’ll be tested on
+Step 3: Prepare candidates for what they’ll be tested on during the evaluation process

 It feels counterintuitive: Should we really tell candidates what they’ll be tested on?
 Isn’t that like giving them the answers?

-Whether you’re sourcing, screening, or interviewing—you want to be sure you’re removing any inherent bias from your processes.
+Whether you’re sourcing, screening, or interviewing—you want to be sure you’re removing any inherent bias from your remote hiring processes.
 Adopting fair and unbiased hiring practices, the kind that thoroughly evaluates candidates on the exact skills you need, will result in high-quality talent.
 By taking the 3 steps we’ve outlined, you are sure to begin your hiring process with a level playing field for any candidate looking to join your team.